kupferwerk/swift-style-guide/SPACING.md

 # Spacing Style Guide
-When and where to use spaces and empty lines.
+When and where to use spaces and blank lines.

 ### Rational
 (skip if bored)